music dictionary : As - As

 Ascensussee anabasis

-Ascension Dayalso known as Holy Thursday, forty days after Easter
+Ascension Dayalso known as Holy Thursday, the feast of the ascent of Christ into Heaven, celebrated forty days after Easter

 Ascesa(Italian f.) ascent, accession (to the throne)